Effective lattice Hamiltonian for monolayer MoS2 : Tailoring electronic structure with perpendicular electric and magnetic fields: Seven-band Hamiltonian

-The Wannier functions for different lattice sites in a crystal are localized and ,here, they can be written as $|c,i,\mu\rangle=c^\dagger_{i\mu}|0\rangle$ where $i$ denotes the site and $\mu$ indicates atomic orbital. $c=a$ or $(b,b')$ shows the annihilation operator of three different sublattices of monolayer MoS$_2$, consisting of one Mo and two S atoms.
-Up to the nearest-neighbor hopping integral, the tight binding Hamiltonian can be written as Eq.~(1) in the letter,
+The Wannier functions for different lattice sites in a crystal are localized and they can be written as $|c,i,\mu\rangle=c^\dagger_{i\mu}|0\rangle$ where $i$ denotes the site and $\mu$ indicates atomic orbital. $c=a$ or $(b,b')$ shows the annihilation operator of three different sublattices of monolayer MoS$_2$, consisting of one Mo and two S atoms.
+Up to the nearest-neighbor hopping integral, the tight binding Hamiltonian can be written as Eq.~(1) in the main text,

-The lattice has two important symmetries $C_3=e^{-i\omega L_z/\hbar}$ and $\sigma_v:\{(x,y,z)\rightarrow (-x,y,z)\}$ where the first one is the trigonal rotational symmetry operator with $\omega=2\pi/3$ and $L_z$ is the $z-$component of orbital angular momentum and the second symmetry indicates the reflection symmetry with respect to $y-z$ plane.
-The act of these symmetry operators on the basis functions can be summarized in the following equations:
+The lattice has two important symmetries $C_3=e^{-i\omega L_z/\hbar}$ and $\sigma_v:\{(x,y,z)\rightarrow (-x,y,z)\}$ where the first one is the trigonal rotational symmetry where $\omega=2\pi/3$ and $L_z$ is the $z-$component of orbital angular momentum and the second one indicates the reflection symmetry with respect to the $y-z$ plane.
+The action of these symmetry operators on the basis functions can be summarized in the following equations:

-and $C_3|1\rangle=|1\rangle$.
 It should be noticed that, here, we have dropped the spin indices.
-The symmetry relations in Eq.~(\ref{eq:c3}), impose some constraints on on-site energies and hopping integrals, and thus we have
+The symmetry relations in Eq.~(\ref{eq:c3}), impose some constraints on the on-site energies and hopping integrals, and thus we have